storlak/PythonMiniProjects/003 - D5L Dictionary/README.md

 - Searches meaning of words, synonymes, antonymes in English, Turkish, French, Russian and Chinese.
 - Using PyMultiDictionary as database.
 - Requirements: Tkinter, Messagebox, Pymultidictionary.
-- Use help menu (F1) to contact further info.
+- Use help menu (F1) to have more information and support.

 ## How to Install